adrianokerber/JiuJitsuRecordsWebAPI/README.md

 - [X] Add position entity and relate with athlete to display the positions most used by the athlete
 - [X] Add InputTypes - specific models to input data througth mutations
 - [X] Finish Position service and all logic related to Positions
-- [ ] Domain of Jiujiteiro must have a list of positions instead of a list of its IDs?
-What is the right Domain if some data must be build lazyload?
+- [X] Fix architectural layers of project adding mappers and proper domain encapsulation
-- [ ] Registration of Jiujiteiro must use
+- [X] Registration of Jiujiteiro must not use ID on GraphQL Mutation but service should accept ID registration
-- [ ] Limit data registry by ID and ignore ID == 0 in order to create a new ID on repository and return the updated data
+- [ ] How to update data? - Maybe use the ID as an input parameter to update data on mutation or create a specific mutation to update data
+- [ ] Fix RESTful API to have the same behaviour of the GraphQL API bringing full data of Positions for each Athlete instead of the simple IDs.
+Think about how to divide on the Repositories the queries for GraphQL and RESTful
 - [ ] Add database (MongoDB) to repository IAthleteRepository and remove fake data
 - [ ] Create integration tests for GraphQL responses
 - [ ] Use Mongo2Go on integration tests to check repositories
-- [ ] Create teacher model and bind with athlete to display athlete teachers
+- [ ] Create Professor model and bind with athlete to display athlete teachers